1. What defines a release date?

 - Contemporary Christian/Gospel Album of the Year

 - Music Video of the Year

 - Metal/Hard Music Album of the Year

 - Adult Contemporary Album of the Year

 - Comedy Album of the Year

-16. Regarding the consumption categories, what is included when calculating the sales figures?
+16. Regarding the consumption categories, what is included when calculating sales and streams?

 17. How are box sets counted for the consumption categories?

 For consumption purposes, box sets are counted as one unit.